ga4gh/vrs/schema/defs/vrs/CytobandInterval.rst

       - :ref:`HumanCytoband`
       - 1..1
       - The end cytoband region.
 MUST specify a region nearer the terminal end (telomere) of the chromosome q-arm than `start`.
+   *  - taste
+      - string
+      - 1..1
+      - The taste of the cytoband region.
+MUST specify a fruit.
+Blue Raspberry is just Raspberry.